CyberEthicalMe/blog-articles/ckoxwaea40473eks15bu77rdz.md

 > If you are really here just for the meat, you can go directly to the "Hosts entry" section.

-> 🔔 `CyberEthical.Me` is maintained purely from your donations - if you would like to boost the community, consider one-time sponsoring at the [Buymeacoffee](https://www.buymeacoffee.com/asentinn) or use the [Sponsor](https://blog.cyberethical.me/sponsor) button.
-Cheers!
+> 🔔 `CyberEthical.Me` is maintained purely from your donations - consider one-time sponsoring on the [Sponsor](/sponsor) button or 🎁 [become a Patron](https://www.patreon.com/bePatron?u=57522747) which also gives you some bonus perks.

 > Learn more from additional readings found at the end of the article.
 I would be thankful if you mention me when using parts of this article in your work.
 Enjoy!